davidledwards/rpn/README.md

 # RPN Compiler and Interpreter
 A simple RPN compiler and interpreter for instructional purposes.

+This project was developed for use in a Cerner DevCon talk.

 ## License
 Copyright 2015 David Edwards